 The Contrasts Between a Kingdom and a Democracy

-Please note: In a democracy, citizens can gather to protest government policies and from committees and groups to lobby the legislative bodies to change laws, but that doesn't happen in a kingdom.
+Please note: In a democracy, citizens can gather to protest government policies and from committees and groups to lobby the legislative bodies to change laws.
+That doesn't happen in a kingdom.
 The Lord God's Word is absolute in His Kingdom.
-That is because it is set down for all to see in His Constitution (the Bible) of the Kingdom of God.
+That is because it is set down for all to see in God's Constitution (the Bible).

 Questions for Thought:

-Please note: In a democracy, citizens can gather to protest government policies and from committees and groups to lobby the legislative bodies to change laws, but that doesn't happen in a kingdom.
+Please note: In a democracy, citizens can gather to protest government policies and from committees and groups to lobby the legislative bodies to change laws.
+That doesn't happen in a kingdom.
 The Lord God's Word is absolute in His Kingdom.
-That is because it is set down for all to see in His Constitution (the Bible) of the Kingdom of God.
+That is because it is set down for all to see in God's Constitution (the Bible).

 Questions for Thought: